davelively14/locorum/README.md

 ## v0.4.4 to do list
 - Implement NoResult to handle situations where there are no results or when a backend crashes
   - ADJ: project.js -> look at TODOs and add code to handle no_results
-  - ADJ: BackendSys.Helpers -> when broadcasting no_results with reason :no_results
   - Handle situations where backends crash
     - ADJ: BackendSys.BackendsSupervisor -> when a child fails, persist a no_result with "down" reason
     - ADJ: BackendSys.Helpers -> broadcast a no_results with reason :down